 When you jump on a flight and want something easy to keep your skin soft and smooth, a lotion bar doesn’t present any problems sitting in your cabin luggage, as it’s not technically a liquid.
 So this DIY Lotion bar is one of those simple and quick recipes that more people need to be aware of.

-It’s a wonderfully moisturizing lotion bar for absolutely anybody, and the recipe is easy to remember, it’s simply 1/3 beeswax 1/3 butter and 1/3 oil.
-Further down the page I’ve listed a few of the most popular oils and butter to choose from.
+It’s a wonderfully moisturizing lotion bar for absolutely anybody, and the recipe is easy to remember.
+It’s simply 1/3 beeswax 1/3 butter and 1/3 oil.
+Further down the page, I’ve listed a few of the most popular oils and butter to choose from.

 Don’t be scared to experiment by using more than one oil or butter, then lacing it with a few drops of essential oil you can create a very personal and therapeutic bar.